axisgroup/design-process/2-Define/Methods/storyboard.md

 Use this method after the user interviews or while thinking of concepts

 #### How to do it?
 Think about your product as if it was a movie in terms of how people would use it.
 You don't need to be an artist to create a storyboard.
 Focus on the story rather than the quality of your drawings.
-Rough sketches and stick figures are prefectly acceptable.
+Rough sketches and stick figures are perfectly  acceptable.

-Think about the character for your storyboard - Who is the persona?
-What are their goals, motivations etc?(persona cards can help feed this)
+Who is the character for your storyboard? - Who is the persona?
+What are their goals, motivations etc.? (persona cards can help feed this)
-Decide on the plot - The storyboard starts with a trigger and shows subsequent steps of how the narrative unfolds.
+What is the plot? - The storyboard starts with a trigger and shows subsequent steps of how the narrative unfolds.
-Visualize the scene or the world in which the character lives
+What do the scenes look like?
+Think about the context you need to provide.
+Visualize the world in which the character lives.

 * Start with plain text and arrows that breaks the story up.
 * Add emotions to the text.